Katie Noonan: 2004: Two of a Kind

 Noonan released an album of jazz and operatic duets with her mother in 2004.
 Entitled Two of a Kind, the album was released by the ABC Classics label.

 In 2004, Noonan guest appeared at the Lord Of The Rings Symphony performances.
 The reviewer Murray Black said that "The undoubted highlight of the evening was guest vocalist Katie Noonan.
 Here is a rare talent with a voice of extraordinary beauty and versatility.
 In most of her solos, she sounded like a classical soprano as she soared over the orchestra with a spine-tingling, vibrato-less angelic purity.
 Then, in Gollum's Song and the Oscar-winning Into the West, she revealed her pop diva credentials with her strong, clear voice projecting effortlessly out in the audience."

-2005: Before Time Could Change Us and Broad Festival
+2005: Before Time Could Change Us and the Broad Festival

 Paul Grabowsky and Noonan teamed up for the jazz cycle Before Time Could Change Us.
 Consisting of words written by Dorothy Porter, the album tracks "the mysterious shifts and changes of a relationship".
 The album won the 2005 ARIA Award for Best Jazz Album.

 Later in 2005, Noonan was invited by Deborah Conway to take part in the Broad Festival project—together with three other Australian female artists they performed their own and each other's songs.
 Sara Storer, Ruby Hunter and Clare Bowditch were the other female artists.